In the past, olive trees were grown in dryland areas.

 Facebook Twitter LinkedIn WhatsApp

-We use our own and third-party cookies to improve our services and technical reasons, to improve your browsing experience, to store your preferences and, optionally, to show you advertising related to your preferences by analyzing your browsing habits.
-We have included some configuration options that allow you to tell us exactly which cookies you prefer and which ones you do not.
-Press ACCEPT to consent to all cookies.
-Press SETTINGS to decide which options you prefer.
-To obtain more information about our cookies, access our Cookies Policy here: More information
+We use first-party and third-party cookies to improve our services, for technical reasons, to enhance your browsing experience, to store your preferences, and, optionally, to show you ads related to your preferences by analyzing your browsing habits.
+Select ACCEPT to consent to all cookies, select REJECT to reject all cookies, or select SETTINGS to customize your cookie preferences.
+For more information, please see our: Cookie Policy